RTUCC: Revision History

 - Fan-affinity laws are used in calculating fan power at part-load conditions.

 - Added feature for importing detailed full-load performance data from a spreadsheet into the web application.
 Built data processing capability in the web application for modeling (regressing) and using the detailed performance data from the specification spreadsheet.
 This is a mechanism to feed data from a manufacturer’s detailed specification into the calculation engine of the web application.

 - Added feature for importing and modeling condenser part-load performance based on a spreadsheet table of part-load EER values.
 This table is a superset of the part-load EERs that are required to calculate an IEER aggregate.

-- This features supports an automated double run of the calculation engine.
+- This feature supports an automated double run of the calculation engine.
 The double run splits operation into occupied and unoccupied bin hours.
-Unoccupied hours are analyzed at a set-back temperature reduced from the setpoint used during occupied hours.
+Unoccupied hours are analyzed at a setback temperature reduced from the setpoint used during occupied hours.

 - Changed to a more intuitive user interface and supporting algorithms.